Our Board of Directors

 Dr. Nia Nunn, President

-Born in Ithaca, New York, Dr. Nia Michelle Nunn is currently an Assistant Professor in Education at Ithaca College, a performer-scholar-mother-activist, and the President of the Southside Community Center's Board of Directors.
+Born in Ithaca, New York, Dr. Nia Michelle Nunn is currently an Associate Professor in Education at Ithaca College, a performer-scholar-mother-activist, and the President of the Southside Community Center's Board of Directors.
 As a Girl Scout participant at SSCC and festival performer for many of her early years, she has always cherished the agency’s mission and purpose.
 Today, Dr. Nia is committed to not only contributing to the mission and purpose, but also a vision and higher potential for the Southside Community Center, Inc. She brings to SSCC her expertise as a teacher, teacher trainer, and director of programs designed to empower and uplift the voices of young Black women and girls.

 Richard Onyejuruwa, Vice President

 Richard Onyejuruwa is the Assistant Director of Admissions at Cornell University.
 He has worked in Higher Education in the areas of community outreach, human resources and administration at both Cornell and Ithaca College since 2010.
 Richard was born and raised in the Bronx, by a single mom from Nigeria, he has spent most of his career as a champion for under-served and under-privileged young people.
 He received his Bachelor’s degree from Ithaca College in Politics.
 He is proud to serve on the Board of Directors of the Southside Community Center.